-1 Ranging capability Typical value Measured under 100 klux ambient illuminance with the probability of detection (PoD) > 90%.
-The ranging capability of each channel is listed in Appendix A Channel distribution data.
-23 Ranging accuracy and precision Defined as the average of all channels.
-May vary with range, temperature, and target reflectivity.
-Typical values: the average values of Channels 5 to 12, measured outdoors within 0.5 to 70 m under 30°C ambient temperature with a target reflectivity of 50%.
-Standard values: the average values of all channels, measured indoors at 3/7/15/25 m under room temperature with target reflectivities between 5% and 65%.
-4 Power consumption Typical value Test conditions: room temperature, 12 V (lidar input voltage), and 600 RPM (spin rate).
-Not including accessories such as the connection box.
-The external power supply should be able to provide at least 30 W. 56 PTP clock accuracy and clock drift Typical value Test condition: room temperature 6 PTP clock drift Defined as the drift at a constant temperature after the lidar (slave clock) loses connection to the PTP master.
+1 Ranging capability Typical value

+Measured under 100 klux ambient illuminance with the probability of detection (PoD) > 90%.

+23 Ranging accuracy and precision

+- Defined as the average of all channels. - May vary with range, temperature, and target reflectivity. - Typical values: the average values of all channels, measured outdoors within 0.5 to 50 m under 30°C ambient temperature with a target reflectivity of 50%. - Standard values: the average values of all channels, measured indoors at 3/7/15/25 m under room temperature with target reflectivities between 5% and 65%.

+4 Power consumption

+Typical value

+- Test conditions: room temperature, 12 V (lidar input voltage), and 600 RPM (spin rate). - Not including accessories such as the connection box. - The external power supply should be able to provide at least 30 W.

+56 PTP clock accuracy and clock drift

+Typical value

+Test condition: room temperature

+6 PTP clock drift

+Defined as the drift at a constant temperature after the lidar (slave clock) loses connection to the PTP master.